akbariela/Human-Activity-Recognition-RNN-LSTM/README.md

 ### RNN Hidden State Trajectories over Time
 Beyond static snapshots, we visualized the temporal evolution of the VanillaRNN's hidden states using PCA trajectories.
 This analysis tracks how the model's internal representation "travels" in the latent space during a 128-step sequence.

-As illustrated in **image_e819c2.png** (where green squares represent the start and red crosses represent the end of the sequence):
+As illustrated in the notebook (where green squares represent the start and red crosses represent the end of the sequence):

 *   **Path Divergence:** The model often starts from a similar latent region (the green markers) but must push the hidden states toward distinct regions to make a final classification.
 *   **Dynamic Chaos:** In cases like *WALKING_DOWNSTAIRS vs WALKING_UPSTAIRS*, the trajectories follow highly overlapping and non-linear paths.
 This explains the high misclassification rate, as the VanillaRNN fails to maintain a clear "directional" separation throughout the sequence.